-- 7.3.1 There shall not at any time be erected on or placed on the land any temporary building or structure including a caravan or anything of a like nature except sheds, workshops or office rooms to be used for the purpose of and in connection with the building in the course of construction.
-All temporary structures are to be removed upon completion of the permanent building.
-In no instance shall any temporary structure be used as a dwelling. - 7.3.2 The purchaser will not construct or move an existing garage or outbuilding of any type on the land as a sole structure without first applying to and obtaining approval in writing from the developer.
-The developer will be under no obligation to approve an application for a sole structure if in its reasonable opinion, the sole structure would be in conflict with its obligation to all purchasers. - 7.3.3 Any addition to any proposed sole structure must be coloured to compliment the dwelling (galvanised metal is prohibited). - 7.3.4 Sheds must be no greater than 10m2 in area and be no higher than 3m from natural ground level.
-Materials and colours used should be consistent with and complement the dwelling. - 7.3.5 Sheds must be screened away from any street and/or public view. - 7.3.6 Boats, caravans, trailers, commercial vehicles greater than 1 tonne or other recreational vehicles are not permitted to be parked on your property unless they are stored or screened from public view. - 7.3.7 Solar heating panels must not be located on the primary facade of the dwelling, unless prior written permission is obtained from the Developer. - 7.3.8 Solar hot water systems should be located in the best functional position, however they must not be installed on the front elevation and must be screened from public view. - 7.3.9 External fixtures such as air conditioning units and service related equipment must be positioned to minimise visibility from the street and of a colour which blends in with the roof. - 7.3.10 Roof mounted evaporative cooling units must be low profile, located below the roof ridgeline, and not visible to the public (preferably to the rear of the dwelling).
-All units must be coloured to blend with the roof of the dwelling. - 7.3.11 Air-conditioning units must be located below the eave line and must not be visible from public view. - 7.3.12 Aerials and satellite dishes and the like not permitted, due to provision of fibre optic services, unless otherwise approved by the DRC. - 7.3.13 Clotheslines, bin storage, rainwater tanks, heating & cooling equipment, spa equipment and service areas must not be visible from the street frontage or public view.
+- 7.3.1 Please note that there are Council requirements that govern features such as temporary structures, sheds, parking of vehicles etc. Refer to the Cardinia Shire Council for further details on what you can and cant do. - 7.3.2 The purchaser will not construct or move an existing garage or outbuilding of any type on the land as a sole structure without first applying to and obtaining approval in writing from the developer.
+The developer will be under no obligation to approve an application for a sole structure if in its reasonable opinion, the sole structure would be in conflict with its obligation to all purchasers. - 7.3.3 Any addition to any proposed sole structure must be coloured to compliment the dwelling (galvanised metal is prohibited). - 7.3.4 Sheds must be screened away from any street and/or public view. - 7.3.5 Solar hot water systems should be located in the best functional position. - 7.3.6 External fixtures such as air conditioning units and service related equipment must be positioned to minimise visibility from the street and of a colour which blends in with the roof. - 7.3.7 Roof mounted evaporative cooling units must be low profile, located below the roof ridgeline, and not visible to the public (preferably to the rear of the dwelling).
+All units must be coloured to blend with the roof of the dwelling. - 7.3.8 Air-conditioning units must be located below the eave line and must not be visible from public view. - 7.3.9 Aerials and satellite dishes and the like not permitted, due to provision of fibre optic services, unless otherwise approved by the DRC. - 7.3.10 Clotheslines, bin storage, rainwater tanks, heating & cooling equipment, spa equipment and service areas must not be visible from the street frontage or public view.
 Their locations must be indicated on site plans as part of the application.